Create Docker Image using VS Code and Push to Azure Container Registry or Docker Hub

 Build Docker Image

-1. To build a Docker image, open command prompt, and navigate to the project folder.
-Below command creates a docker image of your application named demoimage.
+To build a Docker image, open the command prompt, and navigate to the project folder.
+The below command creates a docker image of your application named demoimage.

 docker build -t demoimage .

-2. You can see the docker image has created with tag latest.
+You can see the docker image has been created with the tag latest.

 docker run -d -p 8081:80 myapp demoimage

-4. Open web browser application on port number 8081 and you can see your application is running in the container locally.
+Open the web browser application on port number 8081 and you can see your application is running in the container locally.

 Push Image to Azure Container Registry